knative/docs/install/README.md

 [Install with Gloo](Knative-with-Gloo.md): Gloo functions as a lightweight gateway for Knative.
 Choose this option if you don't require service  mesh in your cluster and want a lighter-weight alternative to Istio.
 Note that *Knative-Eventing* is not supported by Gloo at this time.

-[Install with Istio](#Installing-Knative-with-Istio) Istio is a popular service mesh that includes a Knative-compatiblle ingress.
+[Install with Istio](#Installing-Knative-with-Istio) Istio is a popular service mesh that includes a Knative-compatible ingress.
 Choose this option if you wish to use Istio service mesh features.
 You will also need to choose this installation option if you wish to use Knative-Eventing, which currently depends on Istio.

 ## Installing Knative with Istio